wing5wong/artisan-whs-static/source/_news/2020-07-18_go-local-like-father-like-son-chaise-leslie-back-in-pie-making-business.md

 On Monday, June 29, he opened up his new bakery Chaising Pies in Liffiton St.

-Former WHS student, Chaise is no stranger to pie making, after spending countless mornings in his father Bruce's business.
+Chaise is no stranger to pie making, after spending countless mornings in his father Bruce's business.

 Bruce Leslie, now operating Maggie's Pies in Cross St, owned One Better Home Made Pies, which was located where Hunting and Fishing on Carlton Ave now sits.